 Before taking further action, you are advised to give your solicitor 8 weeks to resolve your complaint.
 If you do not hear from your solicitor (or the person nominated to manage your complaint), or you are not satisfied with his or her final response, then you may consider taking further action.

-The action that you take will depend upon the nature of your complaint and you are therefore advised to call the LeO on 0300 555 0333 or email them at email@example.com for further guidance.
+The action that you take will depend upon the nature of your complaint and you are therefore advised to contact the LeO for further guidance.
 Alternatively you can set out your complaint in a letter.

 The LeO will either deal with your complaint themselves, or refer it to the Solicitors Regulation Authority (SRA) (which deals with allegations of professional misconduct), or may advise you to obtain legal advice so that you can consider court action.